indra-kc/DSA/README.md

 ```bash
 git push -u origin your-branch-name
 ```
 ## Guidelines

-Keep PRs Focused: Try to include only one feature or bug fix per Pull Request.
+- **Keep PRs Focused**: Try to include only one feature or bug fix per Pull Request.
-Follow Code Style: Adhere to the project’s code conventions and styling.
+- **Follow Code Style**: Adhere to the project’s code conventions and styling.
-Write Clear Commit Messages: Describe what changes were made and why.
+- **Write Clear Commit Messages**: Describe what changes were made and why.
-Add Tests (If Necessary): Include tests if your changes introduce new functionality.
+- **Add Tests (If Necessary)**: Include tests if your changes introduce new functionality.

 # Installing Python on Ubuntu